itssme/pypr0/api.md

 ---
 - `error:str` <br>
 Will contain a message if a faulty request is made <br>
-For example if requesting a item that does not exist `error` will be:
+For example if requesting an item that does not exist `error` will be:
 `"error"="notFound"` and items will look like `"items"=null`
 ---
 - `item:list` <br>